Unboxed-Software/solana-course/content/token-program.md

 	touch .env
 ```

-This will create a new directory for the project with a subdirectory `src`, create an `index.ts` file inside of `src`, initialize a git repository with a `.gitignore` file, create a new `npm` package, add a developer dependency on typescript, create a `.tsconfig` file, install the `@solana/web3.js` and `@solana/spl-token` dependencies, the `.dotenv` dependency, and create a `.env` file.
+This will:

+1. create a new directory for the project with a subdirectory `src`
+2. move the command line prompt inside the project directory
+3. create an `index.ts` file inside of `src`
+4. initialize the project directory as a git repository with a `.gitignore` file
+5. initialize a new `npm` package
+6. install a developer dependency on TypeScript
+7. create a `.tsconfig` file
+8. install the `@solana/web3.js`, `@solana/spl-token`, and `.dotenv` dependencies
+9. create a `.env` file

 If you want to match our code exactly, replace the contents of `.tsconfig` with the following: